bigchaindb/BEPs/18/README.md

 ##### Constrained approach (Approach 1)
-In the constrained approach any change to the validator set invalidates all the elections which were initiated with a different validator set.
+In the constrained approach any change to the Validator Set invalidates all the elections which were initiated with a different Validator Set.

 If below conditions hold true then the election is concluded and the proposed change is applied,
 1. ![][V_tn_equals_V_t]